 Challenges to pharmacogenomics

-Meanwhile, there are some challenges in the development and practical use of pharmacogenomics.
+Here are some challenges in the development and practical use of pharmacogenomics:

-- It can be expensive, especially if insurance companies don’t cover the test costs.
+It is expensive, particularly if insurance does not cover the costs.

 Pharmacogenomic testing in practice

-Here are some examples of pharmacogenomics testing in cancer care:
+Here are some examples of pharmacogenomic testing in cancer care:

 Colorectal cancer.
-Irinotecan (Camptosar) is a type of chemotherapy commonly used to treat colon cancer.
+Irinotecan (Camptosar) is a type of chemotherapy.
+Doctors commonly use it to treat colon cancer.
 In some people, genetic variations cause a shortage of the UGT1A1 enzyme.
-This enzyme is responsible for the body’s metabolism, or breakdown, of irinotecan.
-In these people, higher levels of irinotecan remain in their body.
-This may lead to severe and potentially life-threatening side effects, especially if higher doses of the drug are used.
+This enzyme is responsible for metabolizing irinotecan.
+Metabolism is the chemical reaction that helps the body process the drug.

-Doctors may use a pharmacogenomic test called the UGT1A1 test to see which patients have this genetic variation.
-If a person does have this genetic difference, the doctor can prescribe a lower dose of irinotecan.
-Often the lower dose is just as effective for these people.
+Doctors may use a pharmacogenomic test called the UGT1A1 test.
+It shows which people have this genetic variation.
+Then, the doctor may prescribe a lower dose of irinotecan.
+Often, the lower dose is just as effective for these people.

-- Is there a way to predict how my cancer will respond to this drug or whether I might experience severe side effects?
+Is there a way to predict how my body will respond to this drug?
+To predict whether I might experience severe side effects?

-- What are my options if the cancer does not respond to the drug or if I suffer from severe side effects?
+What are my options if the cancer does not respond to the drug?
+Or if I experience severe side effects?